How To Catch Market Reversals with the Double Top and Double Bottom Pattern

 How To Catch Market Tops and Bottoms

-Catching market tops and bottoms has always been a big flex among traders.
+Catching market reversals using the double top and double bottom pattern has always been a big flex among traders.
 Not only does it show precision in price analysis, but it also highlights patience and careful attention to detail.

-Continue reading this article to learn how to skillfully nail tops and bottoms in charts, regardless of your experience level.
-It also discusses a few dos and don’ts while hunting them for the best results.
+Continue reading this article to learn how to skillfully trade the double top and double bottom pattern in charts, regardless of your experience level.
+It also discusses a few dos and don’ts while trading this classic reversal structure for the best results.

 Table of Contents

-1. What Are Tops and Bottoms in Trading?
+1. What Is the Double Top and Double Bottom Pattern in Trading?

-Market tops and bottoms have long been buzzwords in trading communities.
-However, rookie traders may need help to understand them enough for meaningful discussions.
-What are these terms exactly?
+The double top and double bottom pattern has long been a buzzword in trading communities.
+However, rookie traders may need help to understand it well enough for meaningful discussions.
+What is this pattern exactly?

-1.1 Examples of Market Tops and Bottoms in Price Charts
+1.1 Examples of the Double Top and Double Bottom Pattern in Price Charts

-You’re not alone if you struggle to grasp market tops and bottoms.
+You’re not alone if you struggle to identify a double top and double bottom pattern in real time.
 Below are excellent examples across various asset classes on candlestick charts:

 E-mini Futures 1H Chart

-The E-Mini Futures had two major market bottoms on 14 and 15 June, respectively, before two tops that would begin a sustained bearish market.
+The E-Mini Futures formed two clear double bottom patterns on 14 and 15 June, respectively, before two double top patterns that began a sustained bearish market.

 E-mini Futures 1H Chart